 1 / Admission to the Jigokudani Monkey Park – one-time only.

-3 / Express bus: 2-day unlimited use of the Nagaden Express Bus from/to Nagano Station & the monkey park.
+3 / Express bus: 2-day unlimited use of the Nagaden Express Bus from/to Nagano Station and the monkey park.

-4 / Local bus: 2-day unlimited use of the Nagaden Local Bus rom/to Yudanaka Station & Kanbayashi Onsen/monkey park.
+4 / Local bus: 2-day unlimited use of the Nagaden Local Bus from/to Yudanaka Station and Kanbayashi Onsen/monkey park.

 *Please note, the pass does not cover the local bus fare between Nagano Station and Zenko-Ji Temple or express and local bus services to Shiga Kogen.

 The pass costs: JPY3600 per adult (aged 13+) / JPY1800 for children (6-12).
 Children under the age of 6, can travel on Nagaden trains and buses and enter the monkey park free of charge.